stewartbryson/gradle-snowflake/src/markdown/README.md

 the `CREATE OR REPLACE...` statement.

 # Contributing
 Anyone can contribute!
+You don't need permission, my blessing, or expertise, clearly.
 To make changes to the `README.md` file, please make them in the [master README file](src/markdown/README.md) instead.
 The version tokens in this file are automatically replaced with the current value before publishing.

-Three different unit test tasks are defined:
+Three different testing tasks are defined:
 ```
 ❯ ./gradlew tasks --group verification